Chromebook

-Chromebook (stylized in all-lowercase) is a line of laptops, desktops, tablets and all-in-one computers that run ChromeOS, a proprietary operating system developed by Google.
+Chromebook (stylized in all-lowercase) is a line of laptop computers that run ChromeOS, a proprietary operating system developed by Google.

 Chromebooks are optimised for web access.
 They also run Android apps, Linux applications, and progressive web apps which do not require an Internet connection.
 They are manufactured and offered by various OEMs.

 The first Chromebooks were shipped on June 15, 2011.
 As of 2020, Chromebook's market share is 10.8%, placing it above the Mac platform; it has mainly found success in education markets.

 Since 2021, all Chromebooks receive 10 years of regular automatic updates with security patches from Google; previously, Chromebooks received 8 years of updates.
 Chromebooks can be repurposed with other operating systems and/or used for other purposes if required.

 History

 The first Chromebooks for sale, by Acer Inc. and Samsung, were announced at the Google I/O conference on May 11, 2011 and began shipping on June 15, 2011.
 Lenovo, Hewlett-Packard (now HP Inc.) and Google itself entered the market in early 2013.
 In December 2013, Samsung launched a Samsung Chromebook specifically for the Indian market that employed the company's Exynos 5 Dual core processor.

 Critical reaction to the device was initially skeptical, with some reviewers, such as then New York Times technology columnist David Pogue, unfavorably comparing the value proposition of Chromebooks with that of more fully featured laptops running the Microsoft Windows operating system.
 That complaint dissipated later in reviews of machines from Acer and Samsung that were priced lower.

 In February 2013, Google announced and began shipping the Chromebook Pixel, a higher-spec machine with a high-end retail price.

 In January 2015, Acer announced the first big screen Chromebook, the Acer Chromebook 15 with an FHD 15.6-inch display.

 By March 2018, Chromebooks made up 60% of computers purchased by schools in the United States.
 In October 2012, Simon Phipps, writing in InfoWorld, said, "The Chromebook line is probably the most successful Linux desktop/laptop computer we've seen to date".

 On October 9, 2023, Google announced Chromebook Plus, a new category of Chromebooks that requires minimum hardware specifications, such as CPU (Intel Core i3 12th Gen or the AMD Ryzen 3 7000 series), at least 8 GB of RAM, 128 GB of local storage, 1080p IPS or better display and a 1080p+ web camera.
 The Plus supports video-editing with LumaFusion and web versions of Google Photos Magic Eraser and Adobe Photoshop.

+On May 12, 2026, the successor to the Chromebook, the Googlebook was announced, with a focus on integrating AI features and switching from ChromeOS to a desktop Android operating system known as Aluminium OS.
+The Chromebook is not being discontinued and existing Chromebooks will continue to receive software updates for up to 10 years.